itsvell88/QR-Code-Component--Solution/README.md

 ### Continued development

 I want to get better at keeping my code tidy and well-organized, so it’s easier to read and work with.
-I'm also still getting used to using proper HTML tags (like <h1>, <p>, etc.) and want to keep improving how I structure my pages.
+I'm also still getting used to using proper HTML tags (like h1, p, etc) and want to keep improving how I structure my pages.

 ### Useful resources